bertomill/marble-web/README.md

 2. They fill in a narrative-style form that feels like completing a paragraph about their project
    - Each field has a "magic button" that generates AI-powered content suggestions
    - Voice input is available for all fields via the microphone button
-3. They describe the user journey using an interactive card-based interface with reorderable steps
+3. They describe the user journey using a text area that allows for a detailed narrative of how users will interact with the application
+   - Full user journey text can be auto-generated with a single click
 4. The AI generates a personalized response with recommendations
 5. Users can optionally search for similar successful projects for inspiration